Medical Policy: 07.01.71

 See also medical policy 07.01.60 Vagus Nerve Stimulation (VNS) and Vagal Blocking Therapy

-A replacement or revision of a responsive neurostimulation (generator, leads and/or battery) may be considered medically necessary for an individual who meets all of the above criteria and the existing device is no longer under warranty and cannot be repaired.
+A replacement or revision of a responsive neurostimulation (RNS) (generator, leads and/or battery) may be considered medically necessary for an individual who meet ALL of the above criteria and the existing device is no longer under warranty and cannot be repaired.